chenchih/TechNote/CheatNote/README.md

 ```

 Step3: undo commit by `reset --soft`
-In case in you want to undo step2 to original place, use `git reflog` to find your git ID
+In case in you want to undo step2 to the original place, use `git reflog` to find your git ID

 ```
 PS C:\gitfile\reset_test> git reflog show HEAD